microsoft/STL/docs/pull_request_template.md

   members, adding virtual functions, changing whether a type is an aggregate or trivially copyable, etc.).
-- [ ] These changes were written from scratch using only this repository, the C++ Working Draft (including any cited standards), other WG21 papers, and LWG issues as reference material.
+- [ ] These changes were written from scratch using only this repository, the C++ Working Draft (including any cited standards), other WG21 papers (excluding reference implementations outside of proposed standard wording), and LWG issues as reference material.
 If they were derived from a project that's already listed in NOTICE.txt, that's fine, but please mention it.
   If they were derived from any other project (including Boost and libc++,